 “Alright then, let’s go for a walk.”
 Grandpa shuffles out of the house with Louis on his heels.
 “That car is how I came to be in England.
 I borrowed it from my aunt in New Jersey and drove it here.”

 “I just said New Jersey, keep up, kid,” Grandpa laughs.

 Louis looks at him, crooked.
 “You can’t drive a car from New Jersey to old Jersey; there’s an ocean in the middle.”

 “Well, sure, now there is, but for a week many years ago, there wasn’t,” Grandpa answers.

-“It was the summer of 1937.
-Ancient times for you.
+“It was the summer of 1937—ancient times for you.
 Back then, I was spending the summer at my Aunt Millie’s seaside house across the pond in New Jersey, USA.
-That’s why I sound funny, sometimes.
-My days were spent working at a gas station, and at night I’d go to the boardwalk with friends.
+That’s why I sound funny sometimes.
+I spent my days working at a gas station, and at night I’d go to the boardwalk with friends.

 Charlie and Louis continue their walk.
 Grandpa greets passing neighbors.
 Seagulls litter the air, but their continuous calls dissolve into background noise.

 “The hours passed quickly that night.
 I laid in bed, staring at the ceiling, when suddenly I saw, felt, and heard something hum near the house, brightening the room before quickly shifting back to darkness.
 The sky was black, but I felt a difference.
 Something was missing.
 The waves became silent.
 Even in the mildest seas, I could hear the lapping waves from my room.

 “I jumped to the window.
 The beach was there, but I quickly learned why I heard no waves.
 There was no water.
 An optical illusion, I thought, but as my eyes adjusted, the dark, glistering water was replaced by sand as far as the eye could see.